lordfloofen/chatgpt-twitch-mod/README.md

 - AI-powered content analysis using OpenAI's GPT models
 - Configurable moderation thresholds based on user roles (mod, VIP, subscriber)
 - Automatic message deletion for violations
+- Uses two OpenAI assistants: a moderation assistant and an escalation assistant
+- Moderation assistant tested with GPT-4o-mini and escalation assistant with GPT-4o
 - Escalation assistant runs in a separate thread to track users across threads and issue timeouts or bans without blocking regular moderation
 - Multiple violations from the same user are grouped into a single escalation request
 - Detailed logging of chat and moderation actions